Lost in Speech: Benchmarking, Evaluation, and Parsing of Spoken Bilingual Conversational Language Beyond Standard UD Assumptions: Examples of Spoken Bilingual Conversation Phenomena

 Table \ref{tab:appendix_examples} provides representative examples of the spoken code-switching phenomena included in our taxonomy, drawn from the Miami Corpus.
-Each example illustrates a characteristic non-canonical structure encountered in conversational CSW, along with an English translation to support interpretability for non-Spanish speakers.
+Each example illustrates a characteristic non-canonical structure encountered in conversational bilingual speech, along with an English translation to support interpretability for non-Spanish speakers.